Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisation for stacky thickenings of derived affine schemes

 \subsection{Polyvectors}

 We now fix a chain CDGA $R$ over $\Q$.

-\begin{assumption} As in \cite[\S \ref{poisson-bipoisssn}]{poisson}, we now assume that $A \in DG^+dg\CAlg(R)$ has the following properties: \begin{enumerate} \item for any cofibrant replacement $\tilde{A}\to A$ in the model structure of Lemma \ref{bicdgamodel}, the morphism $\Omega^1_{\tilde{A}/R}\to \Omega^1_{A/R}$ is a levelwise quasi-isomorphism, \item the $A^{\#}$-module $(\Omega^1_{A/R})^{\#}$ in graded chain complexes is cofibrant (i.e. it has the left lifting property with respect to all surjections of $A^{\#}$-modules in graded chain complexes), \item there exists $N$ for which the chain complexes $(\Omega^1_{A/R}\ten_AA^0)^i $ are acyclic for all $i >N$. \end{enumerate} \end{assumption}
+\begin{assumption} As in \cite[\S \ref{poisson-bipoisssn}]{poisson}, we now assume that $A \in DG^+dg\CAlg(R)$ has the following properties: \begin{enumerate} \item for any cofibrant replacement $\tilde{A}\to A$ in the model structure of Lemma \ref{bicdgamodel}, the morphism $\Omega^1_{\tilde{A}}\to \Omega^1_{A}$ is a levelwise quasi-isomorphism, \item the $A^{\#}$-module $(\Omega^1_{A})^{\#}$ in graded chain complexes is cofibrant (i.e. it has the left lifting property with respect to all surjections of $A^{\#}$-modules in graded chain complexes), \item there exists $N$ for which the chain complexes $(\Omega^1_{A}\ten_AA^0)^i $ are acyclic for all $i >N$. \end{enumerate} \end{assumption}

 Of particular interest for us is that these conditions are satisfied when $A= D^*O(X)$ for derived Artin $N$-hypergroupoids $X$.
-The following is adapted from \cite[Definition \ref{poisson-bipoldef}]{poisson} along the lines of \cite[Definition \ref{DQvanish-poldef}]{DQvanish}, with the introduction of a dummy variable $\hbar$ of cohomological degree $0$.
+The following is adapted from \cite[Definition \ref{poisson-bipoldef}]{poisson} along the lines of \cite[Definition \ref{DQvanish-poldef}]{DQvanish}, with the introduction of a dummy variable $\hbar$ of cohomological degree $0$ to assist comparison with quantisation constructions.

 \begin{definition} Define the complex of $0$-shifted polyvector fields (or strictly speaking, multiderivations) on $A$ by